About NaturaLeaf, a Colorado Springs Medical Cannabis Dispensary Family, Powered by American Cannabis Company, Inc. (OTCQB: AMMJ)

-At MCCaregivers and NaturaLeaf, we believe that patient care comes first.
-We strive to provide high quality medicine and excellent one on one service for our patients.
-Our knowledgeable staff will walk you through the variety of treatment options we offer and help you find the most effective treatment plan for your specific needs!
-MCCaregivers and NaturaLeaf are dedicated to helping you understand your patient rights and the laws related to medical cannabis.
+At Naturaleaf, patient care and advocacy are the number one priority.
+Our team strives to offer exceptionally high-quality medicine and provide excellent one-on-one service and support for our patients.
+Our friendly and knowledgeable staff will take time to walk you through the variety of product options we offer and help you find the most effective treatment plan for your specific needs!

-MCCaregivers and NaturaLeaf are very active in community events that promote positive ongoing Government changes affecting patient rights and health.
-We are a full service patient resource center for all our members and we carry great medicine for any budget.
+Naturaleaf is very active in community events that promote positive ongoing government changes affecting patient rights and health.
+We are a full-service patient resource center for all our members and we carry a wide range of high-quality cannabis products for any budget.

-Our patient specialists are here to answer any concerns you or a loved one may have when it comes to cannabis therapy medicines and we always put our patients first.
-Opiate narcotics and other pharmacy medications can’t compare to the NATURAL RELIEF found at MCCaregivers and NaturaLeaf.
+Our patient specialists are trained to answer any concerns you or a loved one may have when it comes to cannabis, and we always put our patient’s interests first.
+Opiate narcotics and other pharmacy medications cannot compare to the NATURAL RELIEF found at Naturaleaf.

 Pharmacology of Cannabis